-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 No city lends itself to Christmas better than Prague.

 The city's two main Christmas markets, in Old Town Square and Wenceslas Square, are only five minutes' walk from each other, so can both easily be explored in one day.
 Each one has the usual wooden huts found in similar markets across Europe, but the Czech treats are what really set them apart.

 Visitors can grab a klobása (Czech sausage) and wash it down with a Pilsner Urquell in the afternoon, then hang around for the main tree to be lit up on Old Town Square.

-The Czechs don't do half measures at Christmas time.
+What makes it special: The Czechs don't do half measures at Christmas time.
 Both markets are open every day over the festive period until January 6, including Christmas Day.

-Florence's annual Christmas Market runs until December 18 in the spectacular Piazza Santa Croce.
+The annual Christmas Market in Florence, Italy, runs until December 18 in the spectacular Piazza Santa Croce.

 With the Franciscan Basilica providing a backdrop for the 50 stalls, this is the perfect place to pick up stocking fillers and treats without the unerring sense of dread that accompanies the average shopping street in the run up to December 25.